CTCycle/XREPORT-radiological-reports-generator/README.md

 - **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-- **dataset:** contains images used to train the XREPORT model, as well as the file *XREPORT_dataset.csv* that should be provided for training purposes.
+- **dataset:** contains images used to train the XREPORT model, as well as the source file *XREPORT_dataset.csv* that should be provided for training purposes.
 This .csv file must contain two columns: *id* where the image names are given, and *text* where the associated text is saved.
+Preprocessed data is saved within a database in the *preprocessed_dataset* subfolder, while the data can also be saved as .csv if requested in configurations.

 - **generation:** contains *images* where you place images intended for inference using the pretrained XREPORT model, and *reports*.
 The generated radiological reports from input images are saved within this latter folder.